bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ### Take daily weight measurements, but filter out the noise

+\[Common frustrations?]

 The scale does weird things when you diet.
 One day you'll wake up looking leaner but the scale says you're stuck at the same weight.
 The next day it'll say that you're heavier, even though you've been doing everything right.

-Your weight data is _noisy_ and you need the _signal_.
+Your weight data is _noisy_ and you are looking for the _signal_.

-Here are some common factors affecting your weight:
+Here are some factors that affect your weight:

 1. When you last went to the bathroom.
 2. How much food is in your digestive system.